NVIDIA/ais-k8s/terraform/README.md

  Primary Proxy:	zloxzvzK
  Smap Version:	8
 ```

 ### Network Dataplane

 The deployment scripts provide an option to replace the default [kube-proxy](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-proxy/) networking dataplane with [Cilium](https://cilium.io/), an open-source project that provides a highly scalable [eBPF](https://ebpf.io/) based K8S CNI.

-Replacing `kube-proxy` with `Cilium` enables us to leverage the Direct Server Return (DSR) feature, which allows the AIStore targets to reply directly to the external client avoiding any additional network hops, hence reducing network latency.
+Replacing `kube-proxy` with Cilium enables us to leverage the Direct Server Return (DSR) feature, which allows the AIStore targets to reply directly to the external client avoiding any additional network hops, hence reducing network latency.

-To deploy AIS with cilium enabled, we use the `--dataplane` argument as follows:
+To deploy AIS with Cilium enabled, we use the `--dataplane` argument as follows:
 ```console
 $ ./deploy.sh all --cloud=gcp --node-cnt=2 --disk-cnt=2 --dataplane=cilium
 ```

-Above command deploys `Cilium` components and replaces `kube-proxy`.
+Above command deploys Cilium components and replaces `kube-proxy`.
 To verify the setup, execute the following commands:
 ```console
 $ kubectl get pods -n cilium
 NAME                               READY   STATUS             RESTARTS   AGE